 Twelve minutes later, when Columbia should have been making its final approach to the runway, a mission controller received a phone call.
-The caller said a television network was showing video of the shuttle breaking up in the sky.
+The caller said a television network was showing a video of the shuttle breaking up in the sky.

 Shortly afterward, NASA declared a space shuttle 'contingency' and sent search and rescue teams to the suspected debris sites in Texas and later, Louisiana.
 Later that day, NASA declared the astronauts lost.

 "This is indeed a tragic day for the NASA family, for the families of the astronauts who flew on STS-107, and likewise is tragic for the nation," stated NASA's administrator at the time, Sean O'Keefe.

 The search for debris took weeks, as it was shed over a zone of some 2,000 square miles (5,180 square kilometers) in east Texas alone.
 NASA eventually recovered 84,000 pieces, representing nearly 40 percent of Columbia by weight.
 Among the recovered material were crew remains, which were identified with DNA.